The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

 - Persons A and B Like Person A’s new post

-- Person A returns the favor and repeat the process whenever Person A or B upload a new post
+- Person A returns the favor and repeats the process whenever Person A or B upload a new post

 This way, in addition to the regular number of Likes that you might get on a post, you get the guaranteed additional Likes from your Instagram pod group members.

-Take into consideration the fact that some pods have thousands of members and this can mean thousands of additional Likes on your posts every time you post.
+Consider the fact that some pods have thousands of members, which can mean thousands of additional Likes on your posts every time you post.

 The easiest way to find an Instagram engagement pod that fits your needs is to join a platform like AiGrow.

 It currently has over 200 active Instagram engagement pods catering to all page sizes and niches.
-Plus, whereas most pods require a lot of manual maintenance, AiGrow’s pods are completetly automated.
+Plus, whereas most pods require a lot of manual maintenance, AiGrow’s pods are completely automated.